 I’ve long said that if your power meter isn’t accurate, then there’s no point in spending money on one.
 Strava can give you estimated power that’s ‘close enough’ for free, so if you’re gonna spend money on something it shouldn’t be a random number generator.
 Yet there are certain scenarios/products where a power meter may be less accurate than others, or perhaps it’s got known edge cases that don’t work.
 Neither product type is bad – but you just need to know what those use/edge cases are and whether it fits your budget or requirements.

 As always, I set out to find that out.
 In power meters today one of the biggest challenges is outdoor conditions.
 Generally speaking, indoor conditions are pretty easy to handle, but I still start there nonetheless.
 It allows me to dig into areas like low and high cadence, as well as just how clean numbers are at steady-state power outputs.
 Whereas outdoors allows me to look into water ingest concerns, temperature and humidity variations, and the all important road surface aspects (I.e. vibrations).
-For reference, the Favero Assioma has a claimed accuracy rate of +/- 2%.
+For reference, the Favero Assioma has a claimed accuracy rate of +/- 2% [Update: As of May 2018, they’ve changed their claimed accuracy rate to +/- 1%].
 It also does not require any magnets for cadence, while also automatically correcting for any temperature drift.
 Both of these are pretty common though on most power meters these days.

 In my testing, I generally use between 2-4 other power meters on the bike at once.
 I find this is the best way to validate power meters in real-world conditions.
 In the case of most of these tests with the Favero Assioma I was using the following other units on four different test bikes: